Fall 2015 Course Registration Instructions

 Tips for Preventing Registration Problems

-Add/Drop I closes for reading period, exams, & the holidays on 11 December 2014.
-All course registrations are final until Add/Drop II which begins Tuesday, 20 January, 2015.
+Add/Drop I closes for reading period, exams, & summer break on Wednesday, 6 May 2015.
+All course registrations are final until Add/Drop II which begins Thursday, 3 September 2015.

 Before you Begin the Registration Process:

 Verify your status for next term BEFORE you begin registration.

 - Click on Show All in the Status portlet.

 - In the term column of the chart, find Fall 2015.